 Consider physics: Newtonian models were crude approximations of the truth (wrong at the atomic level, but still useful).
 A hundred years ago, statistically based quantum mechanics offered a better picture — but quantum mechanics is yet another model, and as such it, too, is flawed, no doubt a caricature of a more complex underlying reality.
 The reason physics has drifted into theoretical speculation about n-dimensional grand unified models over the past few decades (the "beautiful story" phase of a discipline starved of data) is that we don't know how to run the experiments that would falsify the hypotheses — the energies are too high, the accelerators too expensive, and so on.
 Automated book-culling software drives librarians to create fake patrons to "check out" endangered titles.
 Two employees at the East Lake County Library created a fictional patron called Chuck Finley -- entering fake driver's license and address details into the library system -- and then used the account to check out 2,361 books over nine months in 2016, in order to trick the system into believing that the books they loved were being circulated to the library's patrons, thus rescuing the books from automated purges of low-popularity titles.
-Library branch supervisor George Dore was suspended for his role in the episode; he said that he was trying to game the algorithm because he knew that these books would come back into vogue and that his library would have to spend extra money re-purchasing them later.

 PDP is based on the theory of reflective learning, which emphasises that learning derives from our experiences and can be constantly updated through the process of recording and thinking about the experiences we have.
 A very important aspect of reflective learning is that it is a process in which we can learn about ourselves.
 Gibbs’ reflective cycle identifies 6 stages of reflection which help students to make sense of their learning experiences.
 In higher education and graduate employment high value is placed on the skill of being a reflective learner.
+This means that students can: critically evaluate their learning identify areas of their learning that require further development make themselves more independent learners.
 Android Academicals – learning technologies in EAP.
 I sometimes feel like a second-class citizen being an Android user in education – especially higher education.